kumarharikesh/Emoji-Interpreter/README.md

 # Emoji Interpreter
 Recent update September, 2022<br/>

 I struggle with understanding the emojis.
 Do you too?
-If yes, then see this library of emojis with meaning
+If yes, then see this library of emojis with meaning.

 <br/>preview<br/>
 ![image](https://user-images.githubusercontent.com/43793294/194758983-25dd7b07-8305-4ebb-9021-34484b5328c6.png)